 Bridge mono mode is used to deliver increased power to the loudspeakers.
-Using the MA1.3s in bridge mode reduces the number of channels from two to one.
+Using the MA1400 in bridge mode reduces the number of output channels from two to one.
 The nominal impedance of the load must be more than 3 ohms.
-Set the Link/bridge switches to the "ON" position (UP) and use either of the input connectors A or B. You can use the remaining input connectors to carry a parallel signal to other amplifiers.
-Both A and B level attenuators must be in the same position.
+Set the Link/Bridge A+B switches to "ON" (UP) and use either of the input connectors A or B. You can use the remaining input connector to carry a parallel signal to other amps.
+Both A and B level attenuators must be at the same position.
 We recommend they are used in the 0dB fully clockwise position.

-The loudspeaker should now be connected to channel A output Speakon. (+1 should be connected to the [+] terminal of the loudspeaker, and -2 to the [-] terminal of the loudspeaker)
+The loudspeaker should now be connected to Channel A output Speakon. (+1 should be connected to the [+] positive terminal of the loudspeaker, and -2 to the [-] negative terminal of the loudspeaker.